NordicTrack's smart dumbbells turn Alexa into your personal trainer

 NordicTrack iSelect Adjustable Dumbbells: $429 @ Amazon

-The NordicTrack iSelect Adjustable Dumbbells can be adjusted in five-pound increments, from 5 to 50 pounds.
+The NordicTrack iSelect Adjustable Dumbbells can be adjusted in five-pound increments, from 5-50 lbs.
 They can be adjusted using Alexa voice controls, or manually.

 Of course, we’ll wait until we’ve lunged, squatted, and deadlift the dumbbells to cast judgment, but on the surface, this looks to be an exciting addition to the smart fitness world.
 The ability to change your weights without touching them or pre-set weights for certain exercises gives you the time to use the “rest” period between sets to actually do just that, which is a major training plus, however heavy you’re lifting.